starreeze/geocap/readme.md

 ### Test Data

 We provide a standard open test set on [TODO].
-Please download and unzip to `./dataset`.
-Run `tree dataset --filelimit 10` should result in this:
+Please download and unzip to `./dataset`. `tree dataset --filelimit 10` should result in this:

 ```
 dataset